Updated July 2023

-Does the credit on my card expire if I haven’t used it for 90 days?
+Does the credit on my Myki expire if I haven’t used it for 90 days?

 No it does not.
-This idea is widespread but completely false.
+That idea is widespread but completely false.

-However, if you top up your card using the Myki web site, and do not “collect” that money onto your card (e.g. touch your card on a reader, or check the balance at a vending machine) within 90 days, the system “archives” the top-up amount (and only the top-up amount), meaning that you cannot add that money immediately to the balance on your card.
+However, if you top up your card using the Myki web site, and do not “collect” that money onto your card (e.g. touch your card on a reader, or check the balance at a vending machine) within 90 days, the system “archives” that top-up amount (and only that top-up amount), meaning that you can no longer access that money immediately to add to the balance on your card.